bigbluebutton/bigbluebutton.github.io/_posts/2018-06-22-greenlight-v2.md

 ### Using Your Room

 Greenlight is built around the concept of rooms.
 A room, to the user, is a BigBlueButton session that they "own".
-A user can add custom room settings, start/stop their room, invite others to their room using a short easily communicatable URL, track sessions, and more.
+A user can add custom room settings, start/stop their room, invite others to their room using a short easily communicable URL, track sessions, and more.

 ![Greenlight Room](/images/greenlight/room.png)